PHP-DI/PHP-DI/doc/frameworks/zf2.md

 Now you dependencies are injected in your controllers!

-As you can see since PHP-DI 5 it's necessary to enable [annotations](../annotations.md) because they are disabled by default.
+Since PHP-DI 5 it's necessary to enable [annotations](#annotations) because they are disabled by default.

 ## Usage